JOHN HARDISON REDD FAMILY ORGANIZATION BYLAWS

 - To seek out and encourage those individual descendants of Redd heritage to become active participants in the Organization and its purposes and goals.

 ARTICLE III – MEMBERSHIP

 Any descendant by blood or adoption of John Hardison Redd or spouse of a descendant member shall be eligible for membership in this Family Organization.
 Members shall provide contact information.
 Honorary memberships may be conferred by recommendation of the Board of Directors and approved by vote of the membership.

 Section 1.
 Organization

-The Board of Directors, in order to further the objectives of the Association, may establish relationships with other similar organizations.
-The Board of Directors may establish such terms and conditions for relating to recognized societies and groups as it considers desirable.
+The Board of Directors, in order to further the objectives of the Organization, may establish relationships with other similar organizations.
+The Board may establish such terms and conditions as it considers desirable for relating to recognized societies and groups.

 ARTICLE VI.
 MEETINGS AND VOTING OF THE MEMBERSHIP.